tdalon/ahk/docs/_pages/Teams-Meeting-Reactions.md

 --|--
 li, like   |  Like
 lol, la, laugh  |  Laugh
-he, heart  |  Heart, Love
+he, heart,lo  |  Heart, Love
 ap, clap  |  Applause
+su  | Surprised

 This make it so much easier to LOL in a meeting (click to enlarge):